 Space Ritual?
 Rings a bell?
 It's the name ex-Hawk (and alleged band namer) Nik Turner has used for his own outfit since the drawn-out legal shenanigans with the litigious Dave Brock some years back.
 Although they've existed for over a decade at the time of writing, 2007's Otherworld is their first full-length studio release, a bit of a hodge-podge of styles, to be honest, veering between the excellent, mid-paced title track with its sax-led chorus riff, ambient material (Black Corridor, ASDF), 'tribal' rhythms (Communique II) and the expected synth-driven biker rock (much of the rest).
 Unsurprisingly, the lyrical content concentrates on the expected themes, largely space flight, dystopian societies and ecological disaster, the last notably on Notes From A Cold Planet.

 Dave Anderson, studio owner and bassist on the album, assures me that they used a real Mellotron that had been hired in for another session, "Because it was there".
-John Greves plays it, with polyphonic flutes on the title track and Atomik, although the latter sound sampled; a possibility, as I get the impression that a sample set was also present during the sessions.
+John Greves plays it, with polyphonic flutes on the title track, although the ones on Atomik sound sampled; a possibility, as I get the impression that a sample set was also present during the sessions.
 This is probably a little too long for its own good, but contains enough good material to keep the typical old-school Hawkwind fan happy.
 In fact, it's probably the best Hawks album since the '80s.

 See: Nik Turner | Hawkwind

 |Rust Colored Sun

 Can't You See?